-Figure 3 shows the settings we used on the Cisco UCS B200 M1 Blade Server VMs for testing.
-Refer to the Test methodology section below for detailed steps of how we set up the VMs.
-The HP ProLiant DL380 G4 legacy server ran as a standalone server with no VMs.
+Figure 1 shows the settings we used on the test server's virtual machines.
+Refer to the "How we tested" section below for detailed steps of how we set up the VMs.

 VM specifications VM settings

-vCPU 2
+vCPU 1

-Memory (GB) 8
+Memory (GB) 10

 Virtual NIC type VMXNET 3

-Number of virtual disks 3 (OS, SQL Logs, SQL database)
+Number of virtual disks 3 (OS, SQL logs, SQL database)

-Figure 3: VM configuration information we used for testing.
+Figure 1: VM configuration used for testing